SMRFoundation/NodeXLBasic/NodeXL/ReadMe.txt

 NetworkServer
 -------------
 Console project.
-Gets graph data using the classes in GraphDataProviders and stores it in GraphML files and NodeXL workbooks.
+Gets a network using the classes in GraphDataProviders and stores it in a GraphML file.
 This is a console-based alternative to getting the same graph data from within the ExcelTemplate.

 TestGraphDataProviders